biocompute-objects/bco-public-website/content/consortium_registration.md

 		headers: { "Content-Type": "application/x-www-form-urlencoded" },
 		body: new URLSearchParams(formData).toString()
 }).then(() => {
-	alert('Thank your for signing up for the Consortium!
+	alert('Thank your for signing up for the BioCompute Consortium!
 Close this alert to return to the homepage.');
 	window.location.href='https://www.biocomputeobject.org';});
 };
 document.querySelector("form").addEventListener("submit", handleSubmit);